jackkelly75/DataScienceResources/README.md

 https://github.com/khangich/machine-learning-interview

+* Add:
+  * good podacasts
+  * interesting courses
+  * newsletters
+  * include more papers and sections

 ### Data science Resources

 Currated external resources that are useful or interesting.

+> This is for those already in data who are looking to develop/reinforce your skills, not start from scratch

 > Feel free to contribute!
 Add links through pull requests